taineleau/eebo-verse/README.md

 ## Dataset

 There are two parts of the data: the image and the annotation.
 Due to a copyright issue, we do not directly share the original resolution of the EEBO image dump to the public.
 However, if you are affiliated with a university or institution that has a subscription to [EEBO (Early English Books Online)](https://about.proquest.com/en/products-services/eebo/), please contact me directly to obtain a copy of the image dump or you can contact your libiary to obtain a copy of it.
+The current list of institution can be found in: https://www.proquest.com/athenslogin#.

+We provide some helper scripts in `data_scripts` to process the XML and made it available for downstream tasks such as classification or OCR.

 #### TCP raw data